CS2103AUG2016-W10-C2/addressbook-level4/docs/UserGuide.md

 - `list buy banana #groceries`

-If you want to include completed entries in your search, replace `list` with `list-completed`
+If you want to include completed entries in your search, replace `list` with `list-all`

-- `list-completed buy banana`
+- `list-all buy banana`

 #### Tagging
 ```